MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 ---
-title: Create a passkey for Android or iOS device in Microsoft Authenticator (preview)
+title: Sign in with passkeys in Authenticator for Android and iOS devices (preview)
-description: Learn how to create a passkey for Android or iOS device with Microsoft Authenticator (preview)
+description: Learn how to sign in with passkeys for Android and iOS devices with Microsoft Authenticator (preview)

 services: active-directory
-ms.service: active-directory
+ms.service: entra-id
 ms.subservice: authentication
 ms.topic: how-to
 ms.date: 03/06/2024